meredithspalmer/NatGeo-AI/Intro-To-AI.md

 In this course, we'll be focusing on wildlife data collected from two sources: **camera traps** and **bioacoustic sensors**.

 ***Camera traps*** are rugged cameras, deployed in the field, which are automatically triggered by passing animals, unobtrusively collecting data on medium- and large-bodied vertebrates.
 Camera traps are inexpensive, easy to use, and can provide a wide variety of information (e.g., species, sex, heath, age, behavior, ecological interactions) on entire ecology communities that can be used to assess occurrence, richness, distribution, density, and species interactions.
 More than a [million camera traps](https://www.nature.com/articles/s41467-022-27980-y) are currently used to monitor biodiversity worldwide.
 An average-sized camera trap survey ([~78 cameras](https://esajournals.onlinelibrary.wiley.com/doi/10.1002/fee.1448)) can capture millions of photographs every year.

+When a camera trap is triggered, a sequence of images (or a video) is taken.
+Every couple of weeks or months, researchers return to the cameras to download the camera memroy cards.
+Images are then manually sorted through by experts to classify species and remove empty images.
+While cameras enable the automatic collection of massive quantities of ecological data, the enormous amount of time required to sort through the images severely limits their application in conservation or management practice and reduces research productivity.

 - To learn more about camera trapping, check out WWF's comprehensive [Guide to Camera Trapping](https://www.wwf.org.uk/sites/default/files/2019-04/CameraTraps-WWF-guidelines.pdf)

 ***Bioacoustic sensors*** (also known as ***acoustic monitors***) are similar to camera traps, except that they capture sound instead of images.
 These sensors are microphones or hydrophones (underwater microphones) that record animal vocalizations, which can be analyzed to detect what species are active in a given area, when they are active, and in some cases, what they are doing.
-Networks ofsensors can be used to derive the distribution, occupancy, density, and richness of vocalizing species.
+Networks of sensors can be used to derive the distribution, occupancy, density, and richness of vocalizing species.
 Inexpensive, open-source accoustic sensors such as the [AudioMoth](https://www.openacousticdevices.info/audiomoth) are making these types of studies increasingly popular.

+Unlike camera traps, acoustic monitors are typically not triggered, but run continuously during pre-defined time periods (24/7, between the hours of dawn and dusk, for 30 minutes every hour, etc.).
+Researchers must then review the audio files to identify and classify calls or noises of interest.
+Hours, days, or weeks of audio can be collected during a single field deployment; multipled by tjhe number of acoustic sensors in your network, and this data becomes overwhelming.
+The substantial delay between data collection and when critical sounds are identified (i.e., gunshots of poachers), reduces their usefulness for conservation applications.

 - WWF also has a great [Guide to Acoustic Monitoring](https://www.wwf.org.uk/sites/default/files/2019-04/Acousticmonitoring-WWF-guidelines.pdf)

 ## Harnessing the power of "Big Data"

+There is a mismatch between the ever-growing volume of raw measures (videos, images, audio recordings) acquired for ecological studies and our ability to process and analyze this multi-source data to derive conclusive ecological insights rapidly and at scale.
+Effectively, ecology has entered the age of big data

 Recent advances in sensor technologies are drastically